-There are several things that can go wrong while hiring a python developer: from relying heavily on the CV to not assessing the candidates on skills that are critical to you.
+There are several things that can go wrong while hiring a python developer: from relying heavily on the CV to not assessing the candidates on skills that are important to you.
 And with these multitude of things that can go wrong with the process, we thought we'll make this process a tad easier by providing a list of Python Interview Questions for experienced professionals.
 How do you determine if he or she is, in fact, in the top one percent of candidates?
 Well, it’s easy if the goal is to just find someone who has simply listed Python on their resume.
 But if the goal is to find a great Python developer, then the challenge is difficult one.

 So you are looking to hire a PHP developer?
 Great.
 But pay good attention because this is one of your most important hires.
 This is the person who will be the face of everything virtual about your company.
 You need to make sure that you get the best fit and get it the first time around.
 In this post, we will go through the skills, interview questions and suitable pre-employment assessment tests for PHP developer that will outline everything you need to do in order to find the best PHP developer for your business.

 The sixth season of Game of Thrones is almost at its end.
 The super hit HBO TV series The Game of Thrones is known for its battles, betrayals, inducing scenes, rich characters and mindless killings.
 Even if you haven’t seen it, you have surely heard of it from your friends and colleagues.
 Within the battle, drama, action & emotions there's something more that epic Game of Thrones offers - lessons on hiring.